 Roving: (adj) 1. not restricted to a location or area of concern; 2. inclined to ramble or stray

-So if you’re looking for stunning models and beautiful brides, check out my professional site: Brent Pennington: Photographer.
-You’ll find some of that here, especially behind-the-scenes insight.
-But mostly you’ll find songbirds and eagles, mammals and wildflowers, and a taste of the landscapes across which I roam.
-You’ll also find info on the gear I use, a well as the gear that I build for myself.
+If you’re looking for stunning models and beautiful portraits, check out my professional site: Brent Pennington: Photographer.
+You’ll find some of that here, in a behind-the-scenes sort of way.
+But mostly you’ll find other things.